exercism/crystal/README.md

 The problem-specifications repo must reside at the same level as the developer's crystal directory, and must contain a canonical-data.json file for the given exercise.

 **Remote:**
-If the local x-common repo doesn't exist, a request is made to GitHub to download (and cache) the test's canonical-data.json file.
+If the local problem-specifications repo doesn't exist, a request is made to GitHub to download (and cache) the test's canonical-data.json file.

 ### Running the Generator for a Single Exercise